charlesetc/walnut/readme.md

 ## future work

-There is currently no way to do multiple steps atomically.
+- There is currently no way to do multiple steps atomically.
 It would be nice to have a lock that allows for atomic transactions.
+- It would be nice to have a better story/pattern for changing the data layout, i.e. some standardization of migrations.

 ## todos